Yassin-Zaher/ZETSU/README.md

 [contribution](#contribution)

 ## Description
-#### ZETSU is self-hosting video application where users can upload and share their gaming highlights with their friends built with the help of ZeroToMastery Angular Bootcamp, using thea latest angular featurs and with Rxjs and firebase.
+#### ZETSU is self-hosting video application where users can upload and share their gaming highlights with their friends built with the help of ZeroToMastery Angular Bootcamp, using the latest angular featurs and with Rxjs and firebase.

 ZETSU is a video scharing & uploading site containing standard features  that enables you to launch your videos and other features like: